ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Unless your GM has a dramatic reason to decide otherwise, your hurts vanish at the end of a session, after one day of rest per accumulated hurt, or when in-game events justify their removal.

-#### 4.4.1.4 Impaired
+#### 2.10.1.3 Impaired

-if you are Impaired, you have taken a jarring blow, physically, socially, or emotionally, and you are much likelier to fail when attempting similar actions in the future.
+If you are Impaired, you have taken a jarring blow, physically, socially, or emotionally, and you are much likelier to fail when attempting similar actions in the future.
 You suffer a –6 penalty to all related abilities.
 Impairments combine with hurts and with other impairments.

 As bad as your condition may be, there’s nothing wrong with you that some prolonged inactivity won’t fix.
 A single impairment goes away after one week of rest, or when an in-game event (like miraculous or extraordinary treatment) occurs to make their removal seem believable.

-#### 4.4.1.5 Injured
+#### 2.10.1.4 Injured

-If you are injured, you have suffered a debilitating shock to the system, one which renders you all but helpless.
+If you are injured, you have suffered a debilitating blow which leaves you reeling.
+Physically you may have have lost the use of a limb or sense, socially you may be shunned, and emotionally you may in shock.
+Although you should heal with time, you suffer a -9 penalty to all related abilities.
+Injuries combine with impairments and hurts.

-To even participate in a contest, you must succeed at a prior contest of wherewithal to rouse yourself to action.
-Appropriate abilities for the contests of wherewithal include:

-* Physical action: Endurance, High Pain Threshold, Grim Determination, etc.
-* Intellectual activity: Concentration, Iron Will, Love Of Country (if action to be attempted is patriotic), etc.
-* Social humiliation: Savoir Faire, Un appable, Stoic Dignity

-A contest of wherewithal faces a Moderate resistance.
-Even if you succeed at the contest of wherewithal, you take an automatic bump down whenever you use any related ability in a contest.
-(The bump down does not apply to the contest of wherewithal itself.)
-Where it seems apt, your GM may choose to ignore the bump down if you score a major or complete victory on the contest of wherewithal.

-Any active hurts or impairments continue to be counted against you as well.
+A single injury goes away after a month's rest, or by miraculous intervention, as above.

-#### 4.4.1.6 Dying
+#### 2.10.1.5 Dying

 If you are dying you will, without rapid and appropriate intervention, expire.
 To save you, the other PCs must overcome a story obstacle.
 Their attempt must be credible, using medicine or magic, as defined by your genre.
 Your GM should use a Very High resistance for this contest, unless the story suggests otherwise.
 According to the conventions of dramatic storytelling, the character typically has just enough time left for the other characters to make this one attempt.

 Successful intervention leaves the PC injured.
 Depending on the narrative circumstances, a complete victory on the intervention attempt may leave them merely impaired.

 If intervention fails, you will die, but not necessarily immediately.
-Although irrevocably doomed, you survive long enough to deliver a poignant final speech.
-You are unable to perform any task complicated enough to require a contest.
+Although irrevocably doomed, your GM may rule that the story suggests that you survive long enough to take one final, heroic, action.

+To even take that final action if the GM offers you the chance, then you must succeed at a prior contest of wherewithal to rouse yourself to action.
+Appropriate abilities for the contests of wherewithal include:

+* Physical action: Endurance, High Pain Threshold, Grim Determination, etc.
+* Intellectual activity: Concentration, Iron Will, Love Of Country (if action to be attempted is patriotic), etc.
+* Social humiliation: Savoir Faire, Unflappable, Stoic Dignity

+A contest of wherewithal faces a Moderate resistance.
+Even if you succeed at the contest of wherewithal, you take an automatic bump down whenever you use any related ability in a contest.
+(The bump down does not apply to the contest of wherewithal itself.)
+Where it seems apt, your GM may choose to ignore the bump down if you score a major or complete victory on the contest of wherewithal.)

+Any active hurts or impairments continue to be counted against you as well.

+Your final action cannot reverse the outcome of the contest that you lost, it must involve a new story obstacle.
+Your GM will rule if you action is allowable.

 Like other states of adversity, dying may be literal or metaphorical.
 Your standing in society, business or politics may be on the brink of permanent extinction.
 You may be facing mental death — a permanent lapse into madness or senility.

-#### 4.4.1.7 Dead
+#### 2.10.1.6 Dead

 If you die as a result of physical injuries, you are gone from the game, period.

 Death from a non-physical contest will likely be metaphorical.
 If you die in an economic, social, spiritual, or artistic contest, you permanently lose abilities.